ritesh404/kudojs/docs/maybe.md

 <a name="Maybe.Nothing"></a>

 ### Maybe.Nothing()
-Creats a Nothing
+Creates a Nothing

 <a name="Maybe.fromNullable"></a>

 ### Maybe.fromNullable(v)
-Creates a Just if the value is not null or undefiend else creates a Nothing
+Creates a Just if the value is not null or undefined else creates a Nothing

 | Param | Type | Description |